EagleFury2607/devtuple-assets/custom form input elements with react-jsonschema-form.md

 ---

 react-jsonschema-form is a React component that can be used to build forms using JSON Schema.
 In this article we'll discuss about creating custom form elements to use in a Web form. react-jsonschema-form supports multiple themes but we will be using Material-UI theme.
-In this example, we will be creating a duration component which captures duration in terms of {days,weeks,months,years}
+In this example, we will be creating a duration component which captures duration in terms of {days,weeks,months,years}.

 ### Requirements: